SantiagoSR-1/FinTech-ETF-Analyzer/README.md

 ## Technologies

-This application runs on python version 3.7, with the following add-ons:
+This analysis runs on python version 3.7, with the following add-ons:

 * [voila](https://voila.readthedocs.io/en/stable/index.html) - For conversion of jupyter notebooks into interactive webpages.